 Why does the house always win in Roulette?

-The house always wins in the long run as the game is structured to give the house a minimum mathematical advantage of 2.70%.
+The house is statistically likely to profit in the long run because the game is structured to give the casino a consistent mathematical advantage of at least 2.70%.

 Can the house cheat at Roulette?

-Although some numbers are "hot," meaning they come up more frequently, this is a short-term and random result.
+While some numbers may appear to come up more frequently in the short term, this is due to random variance, and over time, all numbers are equally likely to occur.
 Over time, all numbers, including the Zero-pockets, turn up just as frequently; 1/37 or 1/38.